sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 ####3.
 Model parameter tuning

-The model used an adam optimizer, so the learning rate was not tuned manually (model.py line 25).
+The model used an Adam optimizer, so the learning rate was not tuned manually (model.py line 25).
 However, I played a little bit with the number of epochs and the batch size, arriving at the conclusion that 5 epochs and a batch size of 128 was good enough.
-!!!that 3 epochs were enough and that a typical batch size of 128 was may be more or less the same as a batch size of 64, in terms of the loss results.
+[//]: # that 3 epochs were enough and that a typical batch size of 128 was may be more or less the same as a batch size of 64, in terms of the loss results.
 That being said, I used batches of 64 images, to reduce GPU and memory usage.
 In addition, a low size for the batch provides better generalization of the model.

 ####4.
 Appropriate training data